112bhaskarshakywar/theWorkAssignment/README.md

 ## General Information
 - this is an static website.
--this website shows basic portpholio .
+- this website shows basic portpholio .